secureworks/dalton/README.rst

 Dalton API
 ==========

-The Dalton controller also provides a RESTful API to retrieve data about submitted jobs.
-API responses use JSON although the data in the returned is, in most cases, just the raw text that is displayed in the Dalton web interface.
+The Dalton controller provides a RESTful API to retrieve data about submitted jobs.
+API responses use JSON although the data returned in the values is, in most cases, just the raw text that is displayed in the Dalton web interface.
 The API can be utilized via HTTP GET requests in this format::